 During the horrifically bloody Civil War battle of Fredericksburg, the Confederate Army devastated Union troops as they tried to charge the hill at Marye’s Heights, leaving wounded and dying soldiers scattered across the battlefield only to be given succor by an unlikely hero.

 When night fell after the day’s pitched battle, countless (overwhelmingly Union) soldiers lay freezing and dying on the ground, where both sides could clearly hear them crying out for water, the injured becoming more dehydrated than the healthier men behind cover.

 Kirkland’s selfless actions earned him the nickname “Angel of Marye’s Heights.”
 In 1965, a statue honoring Kirkland was unveiled at the Fredericksburg battlefield site.
 The Sons of Confederate Veterans posthumously awarded Kirkland their Confederate Medal of Honor, which was created long after the war’s end in 1977.
-The lone bronze memorial memorial commemorates Kirkland’s bravery and humanity in the face of imminent death.
+The lone bronze memorial commemorates Kirkland’s bravery and humanity in the face of imminent death.
 Kirkland fought in several battles until he fell at the Battle of Chickamauga on September 20, 1863, at the age of 20.
 His body was returned home and he is buried at the Quaker Cemetery in Camden, South Carolina.

 Some scholars have challenged the veracity of Kirkland’s legend, but true or not his memorial and its tale mark an affecting image of wartime humanity.